vincpapa/Flex-MORe/README.md

-# Multi-Objective Personalized Ranking for Recommendation
+# Flex-MORe: A Flexible Multi-Objective Recommendation Framework
-This repository contains the source codes and datasets of the paper _Multi-objective Personalized Ranking for Recommendation_ submitted at RecSys 2024.
+This repository contains the source codes and datasets of the paper _Flex-MORe: A Flexible Multi-Objective Recommendation Framework_ submitted at WSDM 2024.

 ### Requirements
 We implemented and tested the models in Python `3.8.10`, with `PyTorch==2.0.1` and CUDA `11.7`.
-The `NGCF` moodel require `PyTorch Geometric`.
-Then, the requirements listed in the `req_MPR.txt` file refer to these versions.
+The `NGCF` model require `PyTorch Geometric`.
+Then, the requirements listed in the `requirements.txt` file refer to these versions.
 You may create the virtual environment with the requirements file as follows:

 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
 $ pip install --upgrade pip
-$ pip install -r req_MPR.txt
+$ pip install -r requirements.txt
 ```

 ### Data